 2. Memory Foam

-Memory foam, often called “viscoelastic foam” is a polyurethane foam that has been blended with additional chemicals to increase its density and viscosity.
+Memory foam, often called “viscoelastic foam,” is a polyurethane foam blended with additional chemicals to increase its density and viscosity.

 Furthermore, memory foam is typically used as mattresses, sofas, car seats, etc. This is one of the different types of foam.

-Also, memory foam is similar to polyfoam in that it is manufactured using the same components and procedures.
+Memory foam is similar to polyfoam and manufactured using the same components and procedures.

-However, as noted in the previous section, it includes the use of compounds that raise the density and viscosity of the substance.
-It’s also known as viscoelastic polyurethane foam because of this.
+However, as noted in the previous section, it includes the use of compounds that raise the substance’s density and viscosity.
+Because of this, it’s also known as viscoelastic polyurethane foam.

 The term “memory foam” comes from the fact that it immediately molds to your body and keeps the impression when you lie down on it.

-Furthermore, if you’re interested in this concept, one thing to keep in mind is the density of the things you’re contemplating.
+Furthermore, if you’re interested in this concept, one thing to remember is the density of the things you’re contemplating.

 Remember that the higher this number is, the better the product’s ability to soften in reaction to your body heat and the longer it will last.